tkherman/Scheduling-Simulator/README.md

 >    a consistent logging mechanism that includes timestamps.
 >
 >   - How will you go about logging information in your program?
+>       - we will use a macro to print the information below to the stdout
 >
 >   - What sort of information will you log?
+>       - for each loggin message, we will include a timestamp, description of
+>         the action, the pid and the command that's being run
+>       - when a process finishes, we will also log the turnaround and response
+>         time

 Response.